jmrod4/jmrod4tools/ruby/ruby_patterns.markdown

 some examples and notes about design of ruby programs making emphasis in design patterns

+Warning: this is mainly a cheat sheet for myself, others may want to take a look to the reference materials at the bottom.

 General Principles
 ------------------

 * Prefer composition over inheritance (Olsen 2007 p.7)

 Behavioral patterns
 -------------------

 Most of these design patterns are specifically concerned with communication between objects

 ### Template Method